Venture · United States

 Built on the same patterns it sells.

-DVNC Dev runs the exact architecture it recommends to clients: a thin Vercel frontend, a Cloudflare Worker for everything stateful, and a cost-capped AI layer.
+DVNC Dev runs the exact architecture it recommends to clients: a thin Vercel frontend, a Cloudflare Worker for everything stateful, and one chokepoint every paid AI call flows through.
 The venture is its own reference implementation.

 2